 Effect of axial loading on sitting

 Originally Nachemson and others showed that the standing position had a lower intradiscal pressure than upright sitting.
 This suggested that incorporating sitting and standing, with a sit/stand desk, could be beneficial if designed into an office environment.
+This concept has slowed following later work (Wilke 1999) showing less difference in sitting and standing intra-discal pressures than was first thought and the general recent ergonomic improvement of office chairs.
+Most people prefer sitting, because it is energy efficient with less action by the Erector Spinae & leg muscles than when standing.

 The Sit Stand concept

 A comeback is occurring as the importance of keeping staff exercised is recognised and there are situations where the concept is applicable.
 The Sit Stand concept is bio-mechanic superior to the prolonged use of most existing upright chairs and the negative consequences of constrained sitting which has been described by a number of authorities.
+On the other hand, although it side-steps the issue of poor office seating it does not address the the requirements for prolonged work.

 A ‘stand’ mode can be incorporated into the 2T concept with a 3M ‘desk-less’ workstation.
 This extra mode results in the 4M, the first change since the inception of the concept in 1998 (and a ‘full’ solution). ☛4M workstation→.